Seek Wise Counsel!

 Why Would Someone Seek Wise Counsel From You?

 - Listen carefully as the person describes their problem.
 Be aware of their attitude toward God and sin.
 Do they express evidence of godly sorrow (2 Cor 7:10), or do they grieve only because of the personal consequences they are experiencing?
 Ask if they believe that with God’s help, the answer they are looking for can be found.
-If your friend needs more help than you feel you can give them, then have them seek counsel.
+If your friend needs more help than you feel you can give, have them seek counsel.

 - Ask the person questions that require a biblical response.
 You will discover if they have any relationship with God.
 For example, if the person talks about getting a divorce without biblical grounds, you can ask them: “What do the Scriptures say about what you are considering doing?
 What does God’s word say about divorce?